 Academic Advising at Carroll College

 The primary purpose of Carroll's advising program is to assist students in developing meaningful educational plans that are compatible with their life goals.
 Faculty Advisors help students to plan course schedules, track progress toward degree completion, and help students clarify their career choices based on student interests and strengths.
-Professional academic advisors help students clarify and achieve their academic goals through a developmental process which includes discussion of major areas of study, academic coaching, and referrals to appropriate personal and academic support services.
+Professional academic advisors help students clarify and achieve their academic goals through a developmental process which includes discussion of major areas of study, academic coaching, and referrals to appropriate support services.

 First year students at Carroll are advised by their First Year Cohort (FYC) instructors.
 In February of the first year, students formally declare their major, and choose an academic advisor from their major area of study.